-STRENGTHS WEAKNESSES • Mkhambathini is participating in the IGR structure at a district level.
+STRENGTHS WEAKNESSES Mkhambathini is participating in the IGR structure at a district level.
 Public participation and municipal structures are in place which embraces good governance.
 Audit Committee is in place and the Internal Audit Unit is functional.
 Functional Risk Management Process; Risk Management Policy and Risk Management Strategy in Place; Risk Register Updated Quarterly; Emerging Risk Identified Quarterly; Most policies and by-laws have been developed, approved and adopted.
-Fraud and Corruption Hotline to understand the IDP process and planning cycles; Lack of Capacity; Lack of conducive office space; Risk Management Processes no understood by all employees.
-OPPORTUNITIES THREATS • Training of ward committees on municipal IDP and budgeting Cascading Down OPMS; Support from CoGTA If the system of good governance are no implemented, especially public participation and transparency, this could lead to limited mistrust and community uproar.
+Fraud and Corruption Hotline Some of the ward committees still battle to understand the IDP process and planning cycles; Lack of Capacity; Lack of conducive office space; Risk Management Processes not understood by all employees.
+OPPORTUNITIES THREATS Training of ward committees on municipal IDP and budgeting Cascading Down OPMS; Support from CoGTA If the system of good governance are not implemented, especially public participation and transparency, this could lead to limited mistrust and community uproar.
 Geographic Location and Vastness of the Municipality.